snhobbs/isp-programmer/README.md

 The first sector contains the valid image checksum so a failed write will keep the device in ISP mode instead of just being bricked.

 ## Chip Families Supported:
     LPC84x
     LPC80x

+    UU encoded families not supported (LPC1700 family and similar)

 NXP chips with 1kB sector sizes should work by adding their information to the lpctools_parts.def configuration file.